 - Finely chop and add the garlic and fry for a few more minutes

-- Add the pork mince, fry on a high heat until it’s no longer pink
+- Add the pork and beef mince, fry on a high heat until it’s no longer pink

 - Add everything else, mix well and bring to boil